 |Hispanic or Latino||400|

-Americans aren’t the only ones with an interest in Electronics Repair.
+Electronics Repair appeals to people across the globe.
 About 1.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia